About the Global Panel

 The Panel’s Secretariat is hosted by the London International Development Center (LIDC) within the London School of Hygiene and Tropical Medicine (LSHTM).
 This gives us unique access to the world class research, academic facilities and scientists within LSHTM, with whom we share many common goals.
 Although we operate as an independent body, our strategic ambitions align well with LSHTM, particularly the LSHTM Nutrition Group, for example taking an evidence-led approach to sustainably improving global health, nutrition and and food-related problems in low and middle income counties.

 “Nutrition is not about just feeding people, it is about powering life and the growth of individuals, communities and nations.”

 H.E.
-John Kufuor, former President of Ghana and co-chair of the Global Panel.
+John Kufuor, former President of Ghana and former co-chair of the Global Panel.

 What is the role of the Global Panel?

 The Panel will continue its in-country engagement through its members, representatives and the Secretariat, to influence and leverage impact in low and middle-income countries.